Skip to main content

 • stability

 • “I lost at least 1 hour because I got stuck in terrain.
-There are major problems when you have to get over some obstacles that are, let's say, 10 cm high (usually when you are getting out of the train cart and walking on wooden planks).
+There are major problems when you have to get over some obstacles that are just 10 cm high (usually when getting out of the train cart and walking on wooden planks).
 I managed to walk through walls and bathroom doors.
-I have no problem with the PS1 look, but most documents are so blurry you can barely read them, and there are some awful visual glitches when using the flashlight.”
+Most documents are so blurry you can barely read them, and there are awful visual glitches when using the flashlight.”

 • “Game crashes at the first hurdle.
-At my first interaction in the game, I tried to open the train door, then after it flashes up the text 'the door won't budge,' it just freezes every time I play.”
+At my first interaction in the game, I tried to open the train door, then after it flashes the text 'the door won't budge', it just freezes every time I play.”

 • grinding